TheOdinProject/curriculum/web_development_101/gearing_up.md

 with learning difficult concepts and completing projects.
 And celebrate your persistence at overcoming those struggles.

-When you find yourself questioning your ability reflect on the successes you have already had while learning to program - the projects you have completed and the concepts you, at one time, didn't understand but now do.
+When you find yourself questioning your ability, reflect on the successes you have already had while learning to program - the projects you have completed and the concepts you, at one time, didn't understand but now do.
 This is all the proof you need that you can do it.